lenymode/lenymode/README.md

 - CI/CD automation with GitHub Actions
 - AWS EC2, S3, RDS setup and IAM best practices
 - Modular onboarding flows with conditional logic in Laravel
 - Audit-friendly deployment pipelines with rollback and backup logic
+- AI-powered chatbots and analytics dashboards

 ---

 ## 💬 Ask Me About

 - Migrating legacy PHP/Yii apps to Laravel
 - Business Solutions for your Business
 - Designing focused on UI/UX, client-friendly dashboards
 - Troubleshooting PHP, Laravel, Docker, Nginx and SSH-based deployments
+- Integrating AI tools for automation and analytics